 Abstract

 Weighted prediction (WP) which has been included in the conventional international video coding standards which are AVC and HEVC, is a well-known coding for illumination variations, for example black/white fade scenes.
 Although WP has not been included in the draft specification of VVC, it has been already implemented on current VTM-3.0 software.
-Since bi-directional optical flow (BDOF) and bi-prediction with CU weights called GBI which are new bi-directional prediction tools for VVC, are disabled with WP, in this contribution, how to perform those two tools is investigated.
+Since bi-directional optical flow (BDOF) and bi-prediction with CU weights called GBI which are new bi-directional prediction tools for VVC, are disabled with WP, in this contribution, how to perform those two tools is proposed.
 As experimental results using black and white fade sequences proposed at the Macao meeting, compared to VTM-3.0, average of 10.12%/28.79% improvements on RA/LB configurations for black fade and average of 11.71%/29.75% improvements on RA/LB configurations for white fade have been achieved.
 In the case of comparison with VTM-3.0 when WP is applied, average of 1.26%/0.10% improvements on RA/LB configurations for black fade and average of 1.00%/0.08% improvements on RA/LB configurations for white fade have been achieved.

 Introduction